EMT Certification Training in North Florida with Class and Course Info

 EMT Certificate and Degree Programs in Florida

 Individuals desiring to become emergency medical technicians (EMTs) and paramedics in Florida must first pass a certification exam in order to qualify for licensure by the state.
-The state utilizes the exam developed by the National Registry of EMTs (NREMT) for EMTs and a state-developed exam for paramedics.
+The state utilizes the exam developed by the National Registry of EMTs (NREMT) for basic-level EMTs and a state-developed exam for paramedics.
 Once candidates have earned certification, they may apply to the Florida Department of Health for licensure to practice.
 The following programs qualify as approved programs, resulting in eligibility to take the certification exams required.

 Daytona State College